benoitc/couchdbproxy/README.md

 ### 3. Configure Master Couchdb Node.

 This node will be used to store and retrieve dynamically nodes for one user and cname.
-Install CouchDB somewhere by following [CouchDB installation](http://wiki.apache.org/couchdb/Installation) and set proxy.conf in
+Install CouchDB somewhere by following [CouchDB installation](http://wiki.apache.org/couchdb/Installation) and set your en configuration file.
+All configuration is set in couchdbproxy application environment at startup.
+One full configuration file is in config:
-CouchDBProxy/priv folder:

-    % base hostname used for rewriting
+    {couchdbproxy_hostname, "couchdbproxy.dev"}. % base hostname used for rewriting
-    {hostname, "couchdbproxy.dev"}.
-    {port, 8000}.
+    {couchdbproxy_name, couchdbproxy}. % erlang node name
+    {couchdbproxy_port, 8000}. % port on which couchdbproxy listen
+    {couchdbproxy_ip, "0.0.0.0"}. % ip of couchdbproxy
+    {couchdbproxy_cookie, 'couchdbproxy_cookie_default'}. % erlang cookiue
+    {couchbeam_heart_command, "start.sh"}. % heartbeat command

-    % params of couchdb node used to maintain connections user-couchdb {proxy_hostconfig, [{host, "127.0.0.1"}, {port, 5984}]}.
+    % params of couchdb node used to maintain connections user-couchdb {couchdbproxy_couchdb_params, [{host, "127.0.0.1"}, {port, 5984}]}. % parameters of master couchdb {couchdbproxy_db, "couchdbproxy"}. % couchdb database
-    {proxy_db, "couchdbproxy"}.

-`hostname` is the basename used to detect CNAME and user urls. `port` is the port on which you want to run CouchDBProxy.
+`couchdbproxy_hostname` is the basename used to detect CNAME and user urls. `couchdbproxy_port` is the port on which you want to run CouchDBProxy.

-if you want to add an admin username/password do, change proxy_hostconfig accordingly:
+if you want to add an admin username/password do, change `couchdbproxy_couchdb_params` accordingly:

     {proxy_hostconfig, [{host, "127.0.0.1"}, {port, 5984}, {username, "someuser"}, {password, "somepassword"}]}.